yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

   new PurchaseWithMarket("product_ID", 1.99)
 );

-//The user must buy the 'itemToBuy' in order to open this Gate.
+// The user must buy the 'itemToBuy' in order to open this Gate.
 PurchasableGate pGate = new PurchasableGate( "purchaseGate",                       // ID itemToBuy.ID                          // Associated item ID